First things first, do you really need cleaning tools like Mackeeper?

-Short answer: You do.
+Short answer: Yes, you do.
 Modern day use requires regular maintenance.
-And its best to have a cleaning tool and run it every couple of weeks to remove junk from your Mac.
+And it is best to have a cleaning tool and run it every couple of weeks to remove junk from your Mac.

 There has been much talk about Mackeeper on the internet lately.
-Some say it’s a scam.
-Some say it’s a legit cleaning tool for Mac.
-The controversy ignited the curiosity in me, and I figured I’d get a license and try it out myself.
+A lot of people criticize it while on the other hand, many actually prefer it as a mac cleaning tool.
+I figured I’d get a license and try it out myself.

 What is Mackeeper?